 Belize is the smallest of all the Central American countries.

-Here you will find Mayan archaeological sites, rain forests, lots of animal species, a unique culture with a deeply noticeable British influence and beautiful beaches.
+Here you will find Mayan archaeological sites, rain forests, lots of animal species, unique culture with a deeply noticeable British influence, and beautiful beaches.
 This is the only country in Central America where the official language is English.

 Travel Guide to Belize – Areas to Visit